 - a.
 Ensure the antenna has a clear, unobstructed view of the sky. - b.
-Apply vessel power to the TracPhone system, including the switch and MTA. - c.
-Turn on the power switch on the front of the modem (see Figure 36).
+Apply vessel power to the TracPhone system, including the switch, MTA, and remote service & support module. - c.
+Turn on the power switch on the front of the the modem (see Figure 36).
 The button's light should illuminate green. - d.
 Turn on the power switch on the front of the control unit (see Figure 36).
 The button's light should illuminate green. - e.
 Wait 5 minutes for system startup. - f.
 Verify that the status lights on the control unit and modem (see Figure 37) exhibit the following conditions: